onionshare/onionshare/docs/source/advanced.rst

 Then run it like this::

     onionshare-cli --help

+For more information, see the `CLI readme file <https://github.com/onionshare/onionshare/blob/develop/cli/README.md>`_ in the git repository.

 If you installed OnionShare using the Linux Snapcraft package, you can also just run ``onionshare.cli`` to access the command-line interface version.